Philosophy and economics: Rational choice, decision theory and game theory

 Philosophical approaches in decision theory focus on foundational concepts in decision theory – for example, on the natures of choice or preference, rationality, risk and uncertainty, and economic agents.

 Game theory is shared between a number of disciplines, but especially mathematics, economics and philosophy.
 Game theory is still extensively discussed within the field of the philosophy of economics.
 Game theory is closely related to and builds on decision theory and is likewise very strongly interdisciplinary.

 Ethics and justice

 The ethics of economic systems deals with the issues such as how it is right (just, fair) to keep or distribute economic goods.
 Economic systems as a product of collective activity allow examination of their ethical consequences for all of their participants.
 Ethics and economics relates ethical studies to welfare economics.
-It has been argued that a closer relation between welfare economics and modern ethical studies may enrich both areas, even including predictive and descriptive economics as to rationality of behavior, given social interdependence.
+It has been argued that a closer relation between welfare economics and modern ethical studies may enrich both areas, even including predictive and descriptive economics as to rationality of behaviour, given social interdependence.